-The deep ocean has huge potential for carbon capture.
-Our partner Running Tide has tapped into some of this potential by using the natural carbon capture capacity of macroalgae to remove carbon dioxide from the atmosphere and sinking these kelp micro forests to the bottom of the ocean.
+The deep ocean has huge potential for carbon removal.
+Our partner Running Tide has tapped into this potential by using the ocean's natural carbon removal pathways to capture and sink it to the bottom of the ocean, where it is safely stored for thousands of years.

 Running Tide’s negative emissions